Madison Beer: 2012–2018: Career beginnings and As She Pleases

-2019–present: Life Support and upcoming second studio album
+2019–2023: Life Support and Silence Between Songs

 Beer was featured on "All Day and Night" by DJs Jax Jones and Martin Solveig under their alias Europa.
 This song was released on March 28, 2019.
 On May 17, 2019, Beer released the single "Dear Society".
 The single was initially meant to be included on the track list of her debut album, but was ultimately removed from the final track listing.
 On August 9, 2019, Beer announced on her Instagram account that she had signed with Epic Records.

 In January 2020, she released "Good in Goodbye" as the lead single from her debut studio album, Life Support.
 This was followed by its second single "Selfish" – which reached number nineteen on the US Bubbling Under Hot 100 chart and impacted contemporary hit radio in the United States later – and the promotional single "Stained Glass"; Beer co-directed the music video of the latter.
 The former would later be certified Gold by the RIAA in the United States.
 She released the third single from the album, "Baby", on August 21, 2020.
 In September 2020, cosmetics retailer Morphe launched a collection with Beer called Morphe x Madison Beer.
-On October, she reprised her role in K/DA as Evelynn and was featured on two tracks for the EP All Out: "More" along with the original lineup and Lexie Liu, and also "Villain" which also features German singer Kim Petras.
+On October, she reprised her role in K/DA as Evelynn and was featured on two tracks for the EP All Out: "More" along with the original lineup and Lexie Liu, and "Villain" which also features German singer Kim Petras.
 The fourth single from Life Support, "Boyshit", was released in December 2020.
 Alongside the song's release, she announced the release date for the album.
 Beer was announced as Vevo's new LIFT artist in December 2020.
 In support of the campaign, live performances for previous singles "Selfish" and "Boyshit" were released that same month.
 A short film for the campaign titled Dreams Look Different in the Distance was released in January 2021.